wp-plugins/multiple-column-widget/readme.txt

 1. 3 items/columns in a row
 2. 4 items/columns in a row, the third item was purposely left blank
+3. step 1: a new menu item, post type were generated
+4. step 2: create a new plugin specific post
+5. step 3: visit widget dashboard
+6. step 4: create a new widget
+7. step 5: select x column and assign post to each column
+8. step 6: copy the shortcode and paste it into any page/post
+9. step 7: or use the appearance->widget panel to assign the widget to any header/footer/sidebar etc
+10. step 8: pasting shortcode into a page
+11. step 9: sampel result

 == Changelog ==